A few months ago, the following tweet from @deafgirly (also known as Deafinitely Girly) received close to 73,000 likes and 69,000 retweets.

 The medicine and healthcare industry’s foray into visual content is with videos about the benefits of various health and hygiene products and services.
-Meanwhile, health departments and government health organizations operating across the world have been taking advantage of the visual medium to promote knowledge sharing and awareness.
+Meanwhile, health departments and government health organisations operating across the world have been taking advantage of the visual medium to promote knowledge sharing and awareness.

 When it comes to spreading awareness about diseases, health issues, and medical care communities, videos are the best medium.
-The audio-visual medium does not only help viewers grasp information quickly but also makes them connect with it at a more personal level (say, fictionalized accounts of patients).
+The audio-visual medium does not only help viewers grasp information quickly but also makes them connect with it at a more personal level (say, fictionalised accounts of patients).

 For such videos to create an impact, it’s essential that they conquer the language gap.
 TED ensured that Sangu Delle’s message about mental health reached viewers who spoke 33 different languages.